xitop/edzed/docs/simulation.rst

   When started, the coroutine follows these instructions:

   #.
-"Freeze" the circuit, i.e. disallow any modifications.
-No new
-     blocks, no changes to interconnections are possible.
+Finalize the circuit with :meth:`finalize`.
+     No changes are possible after this point.

   #.
-Resolve block references by name.

-  #.
 Make the circuit ready to accept external events.
      :meth:`is_ready` can be used to check if this state was reached.

   #.
 Initialize all blocks.
 Asynchronous block initialization routines
      (if any) are invoked in parallel.
-After the initialization all blocks have a valid output, i.e any value except :const:`edzed.UNDEF`.
+After the initialization all blocks have a valid output, i.e any value except :const:`UNDEF`.
      If you need to synchronize with this stage, use :meth:`wait_init`.

   #.
 Run the circuit simulation in an infinite loop.